-The CA MUST ensure access to CA Infrastructure and Network Equipment is disabled for personnel within twenty-four (24) hours of the termination of an individual's employment or contracting relationship.
+The CA MUST ensure access to CA Infrastructure and Network Equipment Boundary Controls is disabled for personnel within twenty-four (24) hours of the termination of an individual's employment or contracting relationship.

-The CA MUST ensure any account capable of authenticating to or accessing CA Infrastructure or Network Equipment is reviewed at a minimum frequency of every three (3) months.
+The CA MUST ensure any account capable of authenticating to or accessing CA Infrastructure or Network Equipment Boundary Controls is reviewed at a minimum frequency of every three (3) months.

-The CA MUST ensure any account that is not necessary for the operation of CA Infrastructure or Network Equipment is deactivated or removed such that the account is no longer capable of authenticating to or accessing CA Infrastructure or Network Equipment.
+The CA MUST ensure any account that is not necessary for the operation of CA Infrastructure or Network Equipment Boundary Controls is deactivated or removed such that the account is no longer capable of authenticating to or accessing CA Infrastructure or Network EquipmentBoundary Controls.

-The CA MUST ensure security measures are implemented that minimize the susceptibility of CA Infrastructure to unauthorized access through repeated attempts to authenticate to or access an account that has access to CA Infrastructure.
+The CA MUST ensure security measures are implemented that minimize the susceptibility of CA Infrastructure and Network Boundary Controls to unauthorized access through repeated attempts to authenticate to or access an account that has access to CA Infrastructure -or Network Boundary Controls.

 These measures SHOULD prevent brute-force attacks which systematically enumerate authentication credentials such as username and password combinations.

 These measures SHOULD be based on a Risk Assessment.